 When you want to create custom symbols, footprints, etc., save them to a custom library located elsewhere.
 With this method, you can avoid a lot of clashes and inconsistencies.
 Below is how we keep our libraries at CIRCUITSTATE.

 The Official has the official KiCad libraries cloned from Gitlab and the User has all of our custom part libraries.
-Our custom libraries are not public yet, but we will soon share them through our Github.
-We have to make many things right before we release them, that’s why.
+Our custom libraries are not public yet, but we will soon share them through our GitHub.
+We have to make many things right before we release them.

 Part 2: Side Loading and Migration

 Can you install multiple versions of KiCad and maintain multiple versions of libraries on the same system?
-You can.
-Every major change made to KiCad v6 is done in a way that is backward compatible.
+The answer is yes.
+Every major change made to KiCad v6 is done in such a way that is backward compatible.
 Therefore all your old project files, design files, libraries, etc. will be openable in KiCad v6, but workable only after you convert them to the new formats.
 If you want to keep your old version of KiCad for some reason, you can do so by using separate installation directories and library locations.

 Happy KiCading 🔌